pip-services-infrastructure/pip-clients-jobs-node/doc/Development.md

-# Development and Testing Guide <br/> Clusters service Microservice Client SDK for Node.js
+# Development and Testing Guide <br/> Jobs service Microservice Client SDK for Node.js

 This document provides high-level instructions on how to build and test the client SDK.